apatel762/home-infra/workstation/docs/05-ManualSetup.md

 ### VPS as VPN

-**TODO: this doesn't actually work** - when I try to use the VPN, it won't run.

 To get easy access to the VPN setup, I need to add my VPS as a VPN (Network Manager applet) via the GNOME network settings.
 First copy the secrets to a local folder from the VPS:

 ```bash